adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 * **{orgId}** : Required.
 The unique ID of your organization.
 * **{page}** : Required.
 A zero-based index for the start entry of a paged response.
-The number of product configurations returned in each call is subject to change, but never exceeds 200 entries.
+The number of product profiles returned in each call is subject to change, but never exceeds 200 entries.
 You can make multiple paginated calls to retrieve the full list.

 ## <a name="listConfigurationsForProducts" class="api-ref-subtitle">List Configurations for Products</a>

-A GET request to the **configurations** resource for a specific product retrieves a paged list of Adobe product configurations defined for that product.
+A GET request to the **configurations** resource for a specific product retrieves a paged list of Adobe product profiles defined for that product.

 ```
 GET [UM_Server]/{orgId}/products/{productId}/configurations[?page={n}]